Suicide drones strike fear in Ukraine’s capital, killing 4

 In the south, Ukrainian air forces reported shooting down nine drones in the Mykolaiv region and six in the Odesa region.
 The governor of the eastern Kharkiv region said overnight attacks on a city and villages killed one and injured four.

-Russia and Ukraine also completed a prisoner swap Monday, according to the Russian Defense Ministry.
-It said 110 Russians who were freed included 72 seamen from commercial vessels held since February, while 108 female Ukrainian POWs were handed over to Kyiv authorities, with two saying they wanted to stay in Russia.
+Russia and Ukraine also completed a prisoner swap Monday.
+The Russian Defense Ministry said 110 Russians who were freed included 72 seamen from commercial vessels held since February, while 108 female Ukrainian POWs were handed over to Kyiv authorities, with two saying they wanted to stay in Russia.
 The Ukrainian side confirmed the exchange but not that two Ukrainians decided to stay in Russia.